Restricted areas

 Madagascar is safe to explore independently, and doing so is a lot of fun.
 But if you have never been to Madagascar before, planning your route and estimating your travel time based on Google Maps only is not a wise thing to do.
 Remember, Madagascar is not the kind of travel destination where you can take a shortcut or follow some minor back road.

 Our solution?
-Start planning with one of our suggested Madagascar itineraries and check out our road map below.
+Book a tour with a carefully designed route and accommodation, or use the itineraries in these tours as a reference and check out our road map below.
 We have marked the roads accessible by car and the off-limit areas for self-drive rentals.

 Roads allowed for self-drive rentals